solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-02-FunctionApp-DotNet/README.md

 http://localhost:7071/api/ShowDatabasesFunction
 ```

-- You should see a list of databases displayed.
+- A list of databases should be displayed.

 ## Exercise 2: Deploy the Function Application